 Jesus’ disciples asked Jesus the very question that every Christian still wonders today: how do we know when you’re coming back?
 Amazingly, Jesus answered by giving the actual “signs of his coming and the end of the age.”
 He didn’t refuse!
 We can read his straightforward answer in Matthew, Mark and Luke.
 Yet Christians don’t understand his answer as evidenced by how they fall for every speculative counterfeit end time sign theory hatched by prophecy writers in its place.
 Find out what you’ve been missing in Jesus’ answer so you understand the real signs of his coming and never have to fall for another false prophecy theory again.

 Jesus gave the “Parable of the Fig Tree” in his answer to his disciples’ question on the sign of his coming yet Christians don’t understand the sign it refers to and instead keep inventing new ‘signs’ almost every year.
 The parable itself is often turned into a symbolic prophecy referring to major events in the history of modern Israel one “generation” away from Christ’s return, supposedly allowing you to calculate the second coming date.
 But does “this generation” refer to Jesus’ first century audience or maybe to our generation, the “last generation?”
 Discover the real meaning of the parable and the key to discerning where we are in Bible prophecy that it plainly teaches when you let it.

 When Jesus said, “no man knows the day or hour,” he nullified the past use of the Bible (or anything else) to “set dates” or predict when end time events will happen.
 But his words are not clear enough today alone to silence prophecy speculation.
-Some people think “day or hour” allows for knowing the year or is only code for the Feast of Trumpets.
-On the opposite extreme, some think Jesus meant that his return could happen at any moment or that we could learn nothing about timing and to therefore not even study his prophecies.
-Find out what Jesus really meant by looking at what Jesus said in context…and also by considering what he did not say.
+Some people think “day or hour” allows for knowing the year or is only code for the Day of Trumpets.
+On the opposite extreme, some think Jesus meant that his return could happen at any moment or that we could learn nothing about timing and therefore not even study his prophecies.
+Find out what Jesus really meant by looking at what he said in context…and also by considering what he did not say.